daphne-eu/daphne/doc/tutorial/externalSqlTutorial.md

 This will access the `csvFile.csv` file and run the query on it, returning the result as a frame.

 When the connection string is empty DuckDB Defaults to In-Memory Mode.

-### Conversion logic

-1. If a string has NULL value it will show as NULL.

-2. If any type of integer, double or float has a NULL value it will show as 0 or 0.0.

-3. BOOLEAN is treated as a small integer with true converting to 1 and false converting to 0.

 ## ODBC